wuqiansibai/plantMiRP2/README.md

 # plantMiRP2
 PlantMirP2: an efﬁcient computational program for the prediction of plant pre-miRNA by improving plantMirP.

-Please click "release" on the right to download.
+Please click "releases" on the right to download.